scrapy/scrapy/docs/topics/settings.rst

 If you want to disable it set to 0.

+.. reqmeta:: download_warnsize

 .. note::

-    This size can be set per spider using :attr:`download_warnsize` spider attribute and per-request using :reqmeta:`download_warnsize`
+    This size can be set per spider using :attr:`~scrapy.Spider.download_warnsize` spider attribute and per-request
-    Request.meta key.
+    using :reqmeta:`download_warnsize` Request.meta key.

     This feature needs Twisted >= 11.1.